micro-os-plus/web-jekyll/_posts/releases/2016-10-13-micro-os-plus-v6-3-9-released.md

 ---

-Version v6.3.9 is a new **µOS++ IIIe/CMSIS++** public release (v6.3.8 was an internal release).
+Version v6.3.9 is a new **µOS++/CMSIS++** public release (v6.3.8 was an internal release).
 The major additions are: the first integration of the POSIX I/O subsystem and an experimental set of scripts to generate µOS++ projects.

 ## Download